overture-stack/docs/README.md

 git submodule update --recursive --remote
 ```

-### Updating submodule repos remotely

-By `cd`ing into any of the submodules you are effectively working within the submodule repo as you would if you cloned the repo independently, all git branching, adding, and pushing will push to the external repo.
-Conversly the root directory will be working within the root project, in this case the bridge repo.
+## Updating Submodule Repos Remotely

+When working within a submodule:
+- `cd`ing into any submodule treats it as if you cloned the repo independently
+- Git operations like branching, adding, and pushing will push to the external repo
+- The root directory works within the root project (e.g., the bridge repo)

 # Docusaurus